jhelal/snowlit/README.md

 # Snowlit

+SnowLit is a research literature analysis tool designed to leverage Scopus data for the acquisition, analysis, and visualisation of metadata pertaining to research papers.
+This tool features forward and backward snowballing search functions, utilising references and citations from the research papers to facilitate the discovery of supplementary scholarly work.
+The efficiency and depth of SnowLit make it a robust solution for research literature analysis.

+In essence, this package offers four main features:

+ - **Metadata Extraction**: SnowLit enables the extraction of metadata from scientific documents available in Scopus, systematically aggregating the data into a .csv file.
+ - **Data Visualisation**: Beyond simple metadata acquisition, SnowLit automatically generates a series of graphical visualisations that offer in-depth insights.
+These visualisations, which are provided both as individual .png files and collectively within a .ppt file, cover aspects such as the number of papers per year, papers categorised by source, type, affiliation, country, continents, and author.
+Additionally, it provides visual representations of the top cited papers, as well as word clouds for titles and abstracts.
+ - **Backward Snowballing**: SnowLit allows for the compilation and extraction of metadata from the references of a given research paper, delivering the results in a .csv file for further investigation and use.
+ - **Forward Snowballing**: Similarly, it provides a function for forward snowballing, allowing for the aggregation and extraction of metadata from the citations of a research paper, with the data conveniently formatted in a .csv file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.